DzimaSh/car-directory/README.md

 - **Foundation Date** (date): The date when the manufacturer was founded.
 - **Number of Employees** (integer): The number of employees working for the manufacturer.

-*Note: The `id` values for directories are skipped for readability purposes.*

 ## Database Setup

 The SQL database is set up with two tables corresponding to the two directories.
-The 'Manufacturer' field in the 'Car' table is a foreign key referencing the 'Manufacturer' table.
+The `Manufacturer` field in the **Car** table is a foreign key referencing the **Manufacturer** table.

 ## Contributing